k0rventen/flask-gatekeeper/README.md

 A (very) simple banning & rate limiting extension for Flask.

-It's not meant to be a remplacement for other, more complex banning & rate limiting modules like `flask-Limiter` or `flask-ipban`.
+It's not meant to be a replacement for other, more complex banning & rate limiting modules like `flask-Limiter` or `flask-ipban`.

-It's simple, does not require any dependancies, and quite fast due to the use of `collections.deque`.
+It's simple, does not require any dependancies, and quite fast due to the use of `collections.deque` and minimal storage of information regarding the clients.

 ## Install

 ```
 pip install flask-gatekeeper
 ```

 ## Usage